Aliyah to Israel – What should you know in advance?

 You have a criminal record

-In most cases, if you have a criminal record you may be prevented from making Aliyah despite your Jewish roots.
-Nevertheless, it depends on the severity of the criminal charges and the time they occurred.
+In most cases, if you have a serious criminal record, you may be prevented from making Aliyah despite your Jewish roots.
+Nevertheless, this depends on the severity of the criminal charges and the time they occurred.
 You may still be eligible for Aliyah based on the Law of Return.
 We recommend reaching out for a consultation to learn more about your rights.

 History of mental illness